INSERT EMAIL & ACCEPT TERMS

 I know things are tight right now, but if you decide to donate, know that ALL tips go to Gideon's Army in North Nashville.
-My house in North Nashville, where my sister now lives, was just a block north of the tornado line.
-We were fortunate to hardly suffer any damages, but my heart grieves for a neighborhood that still very much feels like home.
 Not only is Gideon's Army helping to rebuild North Nashville after the tornado, but they are doing incredible work within the community to dismantle the school-to-prison pipeline, using restorative justice-based programs to build healthy communities.
 You can learn more here.

 If you like the content in this book, please direct people to this page so they can download the book themselves.
 This allows me to keep track of how many people have downloaded the book.
 Of course, you can can also show your support on social media with the hashtag #ButterflyNet.
 Enjoy!